alexgo-io/clarity-codegen/README.md

 })().catch(console.error);
 ```

-### Encode / Decode clarity value
+### Encoding and Decoding Clarity Values

-`processContractCall` will give you strong typed `encodeInput` and `decodeOutput`,
-which can be used to encode and decode the input and output of a contract call.
+`processContractCall` provides strongly typed `encodeInput` and `decodeOutput` functions, which can be used to encode and decode the input and output of a contract call.

 Example: